 Review | Maybelline Illegal Length Fiber Extensions Waterproof Mascara

-Which brings to Maybelline Illegal Length Fiber Extensions Waterproof Mascara.
-Snappy name, no?
+My review of Maybelline Illegal Length Fiber Extensions Waterproof Mascara

 When the mascara arrived, I was a bit disappointed to find that it was an “all in one” product, unlike Better Than False Lashes, which comes in two separate tubes: one for the mascara, one for the fibre extensions.
 Illegal Length, by contrast, has the fibres mixed in with the mascara itself, so there’s just one tube, and you apply it exactly as you would any regular mascara.